-Fig. 7.11 Prompt to update the recipient list and save the new records to the Address List database Click on Yes, then click on OK Word now clears the Mail Merge Recipients dialog box off the screen.
+Fig. 7.12 Prompt to update the recipient list and save it to the Address List database Click on Yes, then click on OK Word now clears the Mail Merge Recipients dialog box off the screen.
 The Letters word processing template, which you loaded at the beginning of this lesson, remains open on the screen.
 You are next going to use this Letters template as the basis for the form letter which will include place holders for the data to be merged from the database you just created.
 So, you have all the data for the form letter ready in a database called Address List.
 All that remains now is to write the form letter with which the data from the Address List database will be merged.
-7.3 CREATING THE FORM LETTER (THE FIELD TRIP REPORT) Step 4: Write your form letter For Step 4 of the process of merging data for the form letter, you are going to create the Field Trip announcement letter into which will be merged the records that you have prepared in the Address List database.
-Fig. 7.12 shows the complete contents of this Field Trip letter which you will shortly type into the Letters template document.
+7.3 CREATING THE FORM LETTER (THE FIELD TRIP NOTICE) Step 4: Write your form letter For Step 4 of the process of merging data with a form letter, you are going to create the Field Trip announcement letter into which will be merged the records that you have prepared in the Address List database.
+Fig. 7.13 shows the complete contents of this Field Trip letter which you will shortly type into the Letters template, which you already have open on your screen.
 You'll need to refer back to this letter in due course.
-Don't start typing it just yet, however-read the directions that follow the figure first to avoid making mistakes
+Don't start typing it just yet, however-follow the directions on the ensuing pages in order to avoid making mistakes Hodge Road Elementary School 123 Mingo Bluff Avenue Knightdale, NC 23456 Thursday, October 24, 2013 "Home_Contact" "Address_Line_1" "City", "State" "ZIP_Code" Dear "Home_Contact":